tomordonez/learning/java-essential-training/README.md

 More about `ArrayList` vs `LinkedList` in stackoverflow [here](https://stackoverflow.com/questions/322715/when-to-use-linkedlist-over-arraylist-in-java).
 Basically it says, they are both implementation of List but with different algorithmic runtimes.

 **Manage key-value pairs with Maps**

+* Create a `Map<String, ClothingItem` with a `HashMap` to hold the items
+* Print an item from the Map.
+* Get the keys from the Map and print items to stdout